project-chip/connectedhomeip/docs/guides/nrfconnect_examples_software_update.md

     changed the default network settings when forming the network.

         $ ./out/chiptool/chip-tool pairing ble-thread 2 hex:000300000f02081111111122222222051000112233445566778899aabbccddeeff01021234 20202021 3840

 8. Configure the Matter device with the default OTA Provider by running the following command.
 The last two arguments are Requestor Node Id and Requestor Endpoint Id, respectively:

-        $ ./out/avahi/chip-tool otasoftwareupdaterequestor write default-ota-providers '[{"fabricIndex": 1, "providerNodeID": 1, "endpoint": 0}]' 2 0
+        $ ./out/chiptool/chip-tool otasoftwareupdaterequestor write default-ota-providers '[{"fabricIndex": 1, "providerNodeID": 1, "endpoint": 0}]' 2 0

+9. Configure the OTA Provider with the access control list (ACL) that grants _Operate_ privileges to all nodes in the fabric.
+This is necessary to allow the nodes to send cluster commands to the OTA Provider:

+        $ ./out/chiptool/chip-tool accesscontrol write acl '[{"fabricIndex": 1, "privilege": 5, "authMode": 2, "subjects": [112233], "targets": null}, {"fabricIndex": 1, "privilege": 3, "authMode": 2, "subjects": null, "targets": null}]' 1 0

-8. Initiate the DFU procedure in one of the following ways:
+10. Initiate the DFU procedure in one of the following ways:

     -   If you have built the device firmware with `-DCONFIG_CHIP_LIB_SHELL=y` option, which enables Matter shell commands, run the following command